Graph Validation

 }

 The API returns a standard ApiResponse wrapper.
-The data field within this wrapper contains the validation result:
+The data field contains the validation result:

 {